Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Related Work

 \subsection{ML Energy Optimization}

-Energy consumption of ML workloads has attracted extensive attention, prompting a growing body of work on energy optimization~\cite{dynamollm-hpca25,mlenergy-benchmark-neurips25,zeus-nsdi23,perseus-sosp24,envpipe-atc23,tapas-asplos25}.
-Particularly, the notion of the time--energy tradeoff frontier has been a key tool for reasoning about traditional performance and energy efficiency.
+The energy consumption of ML workloads has attracted extensive attention, prompting a growing body of work on energy measurement and optimization~\cite{dynamollm-hpca25,mlenergy-benchmark-neurips25,mlenergy-v3-arxiv26,muserve-atc24,multirequest-energy-pomacs26,zeus-nsdi23,perseus-sosp24,envpipe-atc23,llm-training-energy-euromlsys26}.
+In particular, the time--energy tradeoff frontier has been a key tool for reasoning about performance and energy efficiency.
 For LLM serving, DynamoLLM~\cite{dynamollm-hpca25} explores time--energy tradeoffs via model parallelism and GPU frequency scaling under latency constraints.
 The ML.ENERGY benchmark~\cite{mlenergy-benchmark-neurips25} characterizes the time--energy frontier across deployment configurations to guide latency-aware energy optimization.
-On the training side, Zeus~\cite{zeus-nsdi23} identifies job-level time--energy tradeoffs on modest-scale workloads.
+On the training side, Zeus~\cite{zeus-nsdi23} identifies job-level time--energy tradeoffs on recurring training workloads.
 Perseus~\cite{perseus-sosp24} dynamically scales GPU frequency per microbatch to optimize energy under pipeline iteration time deadlines.
-However, these approaches often yield suboptimal frontiers as they overlook the impact of low-level execution scheduling, such as communication and computation overlap.
-Jayaweera et al.~\cite{tile-selection-cgo24} propose energy-aware tile size selection for GPU kernels, but do not consider interactions with system-level latency targets, which limits the potential for energy optimization.
+However, these approaches often yield suboptimal frontiers because they overlook the impact of low-level execution scheduling, such as communication and computation overlap.
+Jayaweera et al.~\cite{tile-selection-cgo24} propose energy-aware tile size selection for GPU kernels, but do not consider interactions with system-level latency targets, limiting the potential for energy optimization.